Hilton Head Island High School

 Hilton Head Island High School (shortened to Hilton Head High, HHIHS, or HHH) is a public high school within the Beaufort County School District, located in Hilton Head Island, South Carolina, United States.
 The school serves students on the island in addition to some students living in Bluffton through the Beaufort County School District "school choice program".

+History

+The school was established in 1983 when its single-story building was constructed.
+In 2024, a project commenced to renovate the campus and replace the majority of its classroom facilities with a three-story classroom wing.